codeinthehole/codeinthehole.hugo/content/tips/using-black-and-isort-with-vim.md

 +++
-title = "Using black and isort with Vim" date = 2019-03-08T09:22:04Z description = "The simplest way to run both in a project" tags = ["vim"]
+title = "Using black and isort with Vim" date = 2019-03-08T09:22:04Z description = "The simplest way to run both in a project." tags = ["vim"]
 +++